M.S. in Applied Behavior Analysis

 The Master of Science in Applied Behavior Analysis (MS in ABA) is an on-campus degree program that will train graduate students to provide behavior analytic services to individuals with challenging behavior and/or skill deficits.
 These services are provided through direct care, consultation, support, and training to teachers, staff, parents, and clients.
 The MS in ABA provides opportunities for graduate students to work within schools, homes, clinics, or related settings with individuals with or at-risk for disabilities (Birth – 21 years of age).

 The Association for Behavior Analysis International (ABAI) has accepted courses within the MS in ABA program as a verified course sequence.
 In addition, students in the MS in ABA program will receive required supervision within the practicum setting.
 The verified course sequence and practicum/supervision requirements will prepare those who complete the MS in ABA to sit for the Board Certified Behavior Analyst (BCBA) examination.
 More information regarding the BCBA examination and requirements can be found at www.bacb.com.

-The University of Kentucky Verified Course Sequence had a 100% pass rate on the BACB certification examination in 2018.
+The University of Kentucky Verified Course Sequence has a strong history of high pass rate percentages.
 For the MOST recent pass rates, as well as previous pass rates, please visit the Behavior Analysis Certification Board Verified Course Sequences page.

 - Applicants must hold a bachelor’s degree in psychology, education, special education, social work, communication disorders, or a closely related field.